• Skip to primary navigation

 This post contains affiliate links, meaning I’ll get a small commission at no cost to you if you purchase a product after clicking on one of my links.

 I always maintain that the main reason I was able to go into content/marketing after finishing a media degree at university is my blog.
-It’s been the focal point of many an interview, and is a tool that’s been really useful for showcasing my copywriting skills as well as a few digital marketing skills I’ve picked up over the last six years.
+It’s been the focal point of many an interview and is a tool that’s been really useful for showcasing my copywriting skills as well as a few digital marketing skills I’ve picked up over the last six years.

 There are so many elements involved with setting up and maintaining a blog that it’s highly unlikely you’ll have all the skills you need straight off the bat.
 Perhaps you’re an amazing copywriter but you know nothing about Google Analytics, or maybe you’ve got an eye for design but social media marketing is a minefield.